-Jovian.ml captures the original python environment of the notebook, which make it easier to reproduce the notebook by installing all the required dependencies.
-The following commands uses Anaconda to install all the required packages, make sure that conda is installed.
+Jovian captures the original python environment of the notebook, which make it easier to reproduce the notebook by installing all the required dependencies.
+The following commands uses conda to install all the required packages, make sure that conda is installed.

-Once the notebook is cloned, it would have created a folder with the name of the notebook project.

-Move into that directory.
+Once the notebook is cloned, it would have created a folder with the name of the notebook.
+Move to that directory.

+'''

 cd jovian-demo

+'''